 “Gladly, Potter; Watch it you idiotic, pathetic, stupid, stubborn-arse, good-for-nothing Gryffindors.”
 Blaise spat, standing up.

 Weasley, who flushed an unflattering shade of red, got up and made a motion to grab his wand when Potter stopped him.

 “Leave it Ron, these stuck-up, cowardly, lazy-arse, insignificant Slytherins aren’t worth our time.”

-Turning red, Weasley muttered a bit before coherently saying, “C’mon, let’s go find Hermione before I beat the living daylights out of these two prats.”
+Turning red, Weasley muttered a bit before turning around and coherently saying, “C’mon, let’s go find Hermione before I beat the living daylights out of these two prats.”
 Potter picked up his fallen broom and gave him a little push and they head off to the Library to find the other member of their Trio.
 Blaise opened his mouth to speak, probably planning on throwing another bit of verbal abuse, but was stopped by Draco pulling him by his robes down the opposite side of the corridor.
 Draco, of course, hadn’t wanted Blaise to make matters worse for the sake of his bet.

 Once they were out of earshot, Draco threw Blaise away from himself and stated with a force-calm, “You.
 Ruddy.
 Idiot.
 Why the bloody hell would you do that?”

 Feigning innocence and playing dumb, Blaise replied “Which part?
 Tormenting the Gryffindors?
-But we always do that, Mate.”
+But we always do that, mate.”

 “You know what I’m talking about, Blaise….”

 “You deliberately messed up my chances with Granger!”
 Draco threw his hands in the air in exasperation.